7aitsev/ansible-tuto/step-04/README.md

 ok: [host1]
 ```

 Remember when we used the `setup` module?
-Before each play, ansible runs it on
+Before each play, Ansible runs it on
 necessary hosts to gather facts.
 If this is not required because you don't need
 any info from the host, you can just add `gather_facts: no` below the host
 entry (same level as `tasks:`).